-When making or receiving a FaceTime call with my friends, family, or co-workers, you expect it to keep its connection and not to fail mid-discussion.
+When making or receiving a FaceTime call with my friends, family, or co-workers, you would expect it to keep its connection and not to fail mid-discussion.
 Unfortunately, however, you’ll sometimes encounter problems where the call doesn’t last too long before cutting off.
 Needless to say, if you encounter the FaceTime call failed issue, this needs fixing!

 - FaceTime Not Working: Troubleshoot FaceTime Problems Today!